Compile7/compile7.github.io/content/How-to-Automate-Workflows-with-Git-Hooks/index.md

 **`Git hooks can be used for client-side and server-side automation.`**

+There is no difference in Client and Server hooks setup except events rest is same.

 ### **Client Side**

-Hooks that are present on developer machines that can be used for pre commit, rebase,checkout etc. hooks do not create while checkout, that has to do explicitly or can use any third party module if wanted to use in a repository.
+Hooks that are present on developer machines that can be used for pre commit, pre push, pre rebase, pre recieve, checkout etc. hooks do not create while checkout, that has to do explicitly or can use any third party module if wanted to use in a repository.